jf-894/jf-894.github.io/README.md

 ### Welcome!!

 This is my home page!
-My name is Jordan Fernandez, and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering
+My name is Jordan Fernandez, and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering.

 This repository showcases my most significant and complex academic projects developed throughout my university career.